amritpal200/Synthesis-Project-1/README.md

 First of all, we need to pass the log files to csv ones, to be able to work with them.
 For this we need to ejecute the file `nombre`.
 The resulting .cvs files will be saved on the data folder.

 ### Autoencoders
 To preproces the data to be used for the autoencoders, we need to execute two different files.

-The first one is `data_cleaning_autoencoder.ipynb`
+The first one is `data_cleaning_autoencoder.ipynb`.
+This file is the one used to clean the data and it will be needed to be executed once to create a combined csv of all the .csv logs but the last file and clean the resulting file, and then, there would be needed to execut the last cell, but changing the `file` variable definition from 'file = f"../data/{files[0]}.csv"' to 'file = f"../data/{files[1]}.csv"', which would clean the .csv used as test.
+The result of these executions will be two different .csv files called `sitges_access_clean_whole_set_but_last.csv` and `sitges_access_clean_last.csv`.
+Both files will be saved on the data folder.

+The second one is `data_preprocessing_autoencoder.ipynb`.
+This file is used to preprocess the data once is cleaned.
+We will execute this file twice, the first one as it is and the second one changing the `file` variable definition from 'file = f"../data/{files[0]}.csv"' to 'file = f"../data/{files[1]}.csv"'.
+The result of these executions will be two different .csv files called `sitges_access_prepared_whole_set_but_last.csv` and `sitges_access_prepared_last.csv`.
+Both files will be saved on the data folder.